gjorup95/HotCiv-Java/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 HotCiv is a java project featuring different design patterns such as: Strategy-, Factory-, Observer-, Builder patterns and more. <br />
-The project realises a budget version of the popular game civilization and is developed to facilitate a learning space for java development, unit testing, refactoring and the implementation of different design patterns to modularize the code base into a fitting object oriented manner.
+The project realises a budget version of the popular game civilization and is developed to facilitate a learning space for java development, unit testing, refactoring and the implementation of different design patterns to modularize the code base into a fitting object oriented manner. <br/>
+The codebase is developed using the test driven development methodology where the writing of an automated test takes precedence over the immediate creation of functional code.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>